sindresorhus/is-wsl/readme.md

 > Check if the process is running inside [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) (Bash on Windows)

 Can be useful if you need to work around unimplemented or buggy features in WSL.
+Supports both WSL 1 and WSL 2.

 ## Install